atrn/dcc/README.md

 users to use UNIX linker-style naming for familarity. _libraries_ with names starting with `-L` are the names of of library directories.

+### Option File Inheritence

+Options files may contain a special line `#inherits` to indicate they want to _inherit_ values set in by higher level, in the directory hierarchy sense, file.
+It is similar to a C `#include`.

+A `#inherits` directive with no arguments means _search for a file with the same name as mine in a higher level directory and reads its contents_.
+Optionally a `#inherits` may specify the filename to be searched for.
+In either case it is an error to *not* inherit the file.

 ## Implementation